-Groombridge Place was chosen to portray Longbourn in the 2005 film of Pride & Prejudice, starring Keira Knightley and Matthew Macfadyen.
-It was chosen because it reflected the faded grandeur of a well to do family that had fallen on hard time It depicts Longbourn at the time Jane Austen first penned Pride & Prejudice, then titled First Impressions, in 1796/7.
-The production company had to change the windows, build a duck bridge over the moat and bring in the animals and mud for the outside shots of the courtyard.
+Groombridge Place was chosen to portray Longbourn in the 2005 film version of Pride & Prejudice, starring Keira Knightley and Matthew Macfadyen.
+It was chosen because it reflected the faded grandeur of a well to do family that had fallen on hard time.
+It depicts Longbourn at the time Jane Austen first penned Pride & Prejudice, then titled First Impressions, in 1796/7.
+The production company had to change the windows, build a duck bridge over the moat, and bring in the animals and mud for the outside shots of the courtyard.
 Thankfully the cast did not stay here, but were ferried to and from their luxury hotel to private Winnebago’s, which were parked of set in the quarry.

 Here are a few pictures of then and now.

 In this picture we see Elizabeth cross the purpose-built duck bridge, walk through the washing and around to the front of the house.
-But if you look closely at this ariel shot, you can see that the duck bridge (on the right and still there today) is actually at the back of the house.
-There is no access to this part of the building, which is why I used the ariel shot.
+But if you look closely at this aerial shot, you can see that the duck bridge (on the right and still there today) is actually at the back of the house.
+There is no access to this part of the building, which is why I used the aerial shot.
 It is a nice overview of the whole house too.